 Library resources to support your New Year’s resolutions

-If you made a New Year’s resolution that you are having trouble keeping, you might want to consider all the resources – print, DVDs, CDs and online – that are available at your library to support you.
+If you are planning to make a New Year’s resolution, you might want to consider all the resources – print, DVDs, CDs and online – that are available at your library to support you.

 In addition, of course, we have physical items with useful information about nutritional diets, exercise programs, wellness, languages, computers, business, home and auto repair, parenting and so much more.